Rule 42: The drive to have Rule 42 changed

 In the early 2000s the GAA came under pressure to allow non-Gaelic games be played in Croke Park so that the Football Association of Ireland could be joint hosts of Euro 2008.
 Subsequently, the association was asked to modify the rule so that the Ireland national rugby union team and Republic of Ireland national football team would not have to play their home games outside Ireland while the Lansdowne Road stadium was being redeveloped.
 A number of motions to change Rule 42 failed or were blocked from being put on the agenda with the majority of the opposition coming from the Ulster counties.
 The Rule was finally modified in 2005 to allow the playing of association football and rugby union in Croke Park only while Lansdowne Road was being redeveloped.
 The motion gave the GAA's central council the power to decide which games would be allowed in Croke Park.
 The motion to the GAA's annual congress passed 227–97, thus obtaining the two-thirds majority required.

 When the redevelopment of Lansdowne Road is complete

-It was agreed that once the redevelopment of Lansdowne Road (now called the Aviva Stadium) is complete Rule 42 will revert to its 2005 wording.
-However, high-profile GAA members including Seán Kelly, former GAA president, have expressed the view that the rule should not be reversed.
+It was agreed that once the redevelopment of Lansdowne Road (now called the Aviva Stadium) was completed, Rule 42 would revert to its 2005 wording.
+However, high-profile GAA members including Seán Kelly, former GAA president, expressed the view that the rule should not be reversed.
 On 17 April 2010 the GAA voted to keep Croke Park open after the redevelopment of Lansdowne Road.